Fit Midlifers Mentality

 People in this stage have made specific lifestyle modifications and are working to prevent relapse.
 While in this stage (defined as when people have kept up their new habits for more than six months), people grow increasingly more confident that they can sustain the changes they have made and will work hard to avoid relapse.

 They have become SUPER-A – the new habits are a lifestyle, and the individual will continue with their behaviour regardless of what life throws at them.
 Whether depressed, anxious, bored, lonely, angry, or stressed, individuals in this stage are sure they will not return to unhealthy habits as a coping mechanism.
 They have developed a behavioural expectation, an intrinsic motivation.
 In reality, this stage – 100% self-efficacy, where nothing can shake their new habits – is seldom reached, and people tend to stay in 'maintenance'.

 Each stage can be seen as a benchmark to measure against and creates accountability.
 It acts as a tool to outline and develop a strategy specific to that person's needs.
 In the same way, it can help them individually to assess where they are, why they are there, and where they are going next.

-The stages of change embedded in Super-A are achievable, no matter who, what or where you currently are, because it provides the physical tools, positive mindset and motivation to achieve a better you, for now, and your future.
-SUPER-A Fitness serves as an essential guide in the process of behavioural change.
+The stages of change must be embedded if they are to be achievable, no matter who, what or where you currently are, because it provides the physical tools, positive mindset and motivation to achieve a better you, for now, and your future.
+Midlife Fitness serves as an essential guide in the process of behavioural change.
 In stark contrast to many popular fitness activities (including yoga) that can have an aggressive approach, often leading to muscle strain, joint pain, ligament tears, or a negative exercise experience.

 These encounters or injuries can, in turn, cause emotional distress, depression, and anxiety, which are primary triggers for weight gain and ageing – the very things people are battling against when they exercise!